JohnXu28/Tiff_STL3/ReadMe.md

     1. Read Tiff files and clone files into Output folder, example : 3RGB8.tif --> 3RGBOut.tif.
     2. Copy test, example : 3RGB8.tif --> 3RGBOut2.tif.
     3. Read 3RGB8Out.tif, 3RGB8Out2.tif, and check these two files are equivalent.
+	4. You can use a different Tiff Lib instead, just modify the interface, you can find it at the top of TiffTest.cpp.

 /////////////////////////////////////////////////////////////////////////////

 Other notes:

 This class didn't suppot compressd Tiff.